Yakub42/SentimentAnalysisProj/README.md

 Calibration was attempted on the model, but only made the model less calibrated.

 ## Summary
 The best model- Log reg on BOW, was used in the streamlit website.
-Feel free to check out the performance, and comment your suggestions on how to improve the app and more functions to add.
+Feel free to check out the performance, and comment your suggestions on how to improve the app and more functionalities to add.